 Camelids originally evolved in the North Americas, and it wasn’t until around 2 or 3 million years ago that the family split apart and went to the regions they’re now found today.

-Llama were in the US long before humans were.
+Llamas were in the US long before humans were.

 Well, not exactly llamas, but very, very close relatives to them.

-These pre-historic llamas were called Hemiauchenia, and it was from this species that all modern llama like animals such as llamas and alpacas are descended.
+These pre-historic llamas were called Hemiauchenia, and it was from this species that all modern llama-like animals such as llamas and alpacas are descended.

 The Hemiauchenia were much larger than their modern descendants though, growing taller than your average human male!

-These giant beasts roamed across the southern regions of modern-day US for millennia before going extinct sometime around 25,000 years ago.
+These giant beasts roamed across the southern regions of the modern-day US for millennia before going extinct sometime around 25,000 years ago.